-Observation 1: A network flow of value B in a network with integral capacities can be decomposed into $\lceil B \rceil$ paths. $\Box$ At first glance, this observation does not seem to be very helpful, because B may be larger than the number |E| of edges in the network, which is a straightforward upper bound on an optimal solution.
+Observation 1: A network flow of value B in a network with integral capacities can be decomposed into $\lceil B \rceil$ paths. \Box At first glance, this observation does not seem to be very helpful, because B may be larger than the number |E| of edges in the network, which is a straightforward upper bound on an optimal solution.
 However, we can scale down the edge capacities by a significant factor such that each unit of flow will be larger in relation to the total network flow.
-This scaling process reduces the original demand B into a small number that makes a solution of unit-flow paths more attractive.
+This scaling process reduces the original demand B, thus making a solution of unit-flow paths more attractive.

-Algorithm 2 below uses a parameter $\alpha$ for the scaling process.
+Algorithm 2 below uses a parameter α for the scaling process.
 The algorithm finds a network flow whose value is slightly less than B using no more than $\left\lceil \frac{B}{\alpha} \right\rceil$ paths.
-Choosing a larger $\alpha$ would yield fewer paths whose total bandwidth is smaller.
+Choosing a larger α would yield fewer paths whose total bandwidth is smaller.